-Cash, cash equivalents and short-term interest-bearing investments totaled \$1,190.7 million as of September 30, 2004, compared to \$1,290.9 million as of September 30, 2003.
-The decrease is attributable to the use of approximately \$395.1 million to repurchase the 2% Notes, the use of \$170.1 million to repurchase ordinary shares sold short by purchasers of the 0.50% Notes in negotiated transactions concurrently with the sale of the 0.50% Notes, and the use of an additional \$237.4 million to repurchase our ordinary shares pursuant to our share repurchase programs and in connection with our acquisition of XACCT, which was partially offset by the net proceeds from the issuance of \$450.0 million of the 0.50% Notes in March 2004 and positive cash flows from operations.
-Net cash provided by operating activities amounted to \$344.3 million for fiscal 2004 and \$391.8 million for fiscal 2003.
-Although net income before depreciation and amortization increased in fiscal 2004, cash flows from operations decreased, due primarily to increases in accounts receivable.
-We currently intend to retain our future operating cash flows to support the further expansion of our business, including investments related to new Managed Services projects and acquisitions.
-From time to time, we may also repurchase our shares, subject to our Board of Directors' authorization.
+Cash, cash equivalents and short-term interest-bearing investments totaled \$1,145.6 million as of September 30, 2005, compared to \$1,190.7 million as of September 30, 2004.
+The decrease during fiscal 2005 is attributable to the use of approximately \$262.3 million in cash paid in connection with our DST Innovis and Longshine acquisitions, approximately \$100.0 million to repurchase ordinary shares pursuant to our share repurchase program during fiscal 2005 and the use of \$71.4 million in cash for capital expenditures, partially offset by positive cash flows from operations.
+Net cash provided by operating activities amounted to \$381.8 million for fiscal 2005 and \$344.4 million for fiscal 2004.
+We currently intend to retain our future operating cash flows to support the further expansion of our business, including acquisitions.